 There are no additional selection requirements.
 Admission will be extended on a first-qualified, first-offered basis until the program is full.

 - Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.

-- Books are approximately \$1,500 per year - This is a Bring Your Own Device (BYOD), a laptop will cost approximately \$600-\$800
+- Books are approximately \$1,500 per year - Bring your own device program